These DIY pilgrim hat place card holders are the perfect whimsical touch for your Thanksgiving table!

 And I came up with these.
 They’re both easy and affordable–even if you don’t have any of the supplies on hand, they still won’t cost much at all.

 How to make Thanksgiving pilgrim hat place card holders

 - Small 3oz Dixie cups (you could easily use larger paper cups, it will just require more of the other supplies since the final product will obviously be bigger)

-- Narrow grosgrain ribbon (you could also use wide, especially if you’re using larger cups)
+- Narrow fall-themed grosgrain ribbon (you could also use wide, especially if you’re using larger cups)

 - Gold glitter glue

 - Paper punches (I used a circle punch and a slightly larger scalloped circle punch)

 1. Cut a circle the size of the bottom of the Dixie cup.
 I used chalk to trace around the cup onto the felt and then cut it out with my fabric scissors.